GIFT: Games as Informal Training for Generalizable LLMs: Related Works

 \subsection{Games and Large Language Models}

-Recent studies on LLMs and games can be broadly categorized into two research directions.
+Recent studies on games and LLMs can be broadly categorized into two directions.
 The first direction, commonly referred as LLM for Games, investigates the training and evaluation of LLMs within specific game environments.
 Representative works examine LLM behavior in negotiation games, social deduction settings, and multi-agent text-based games, aiming to assess strategic consistency, equilibrium behavior, or task-specific performance \cite{ fan2024can, mao2025alympics, bianchi2024well, guertler2025textarena, akata2025playing}.
-These studies primarily focus on understanding or improving LLM performance within particular games, rather than enhancing general reasoning or learning capabilities across tasks.
-In contrast, the Game for LLM line of research treats games as structured interaction frameworks for improving broader LLM abilities.
+These studies primarily focus on understanding or improving LLM performance within particular games, rather than enhancing general capabilities across tasks.
+In contrast, the Games for LLM treats games as structured interaction frameworks for improving broader LLM abilities.
 Prior works demonstrate that self-play, repeated interactions, and multi-agent game dynamics can facilitate improvements in reasoning, alignment, and strategic adaptation \cite{tang2025game, liu2025spiral, xie2025play}.
 However, existing studies remain limited in game diversities and provide insufficient analysis on multi-task settings.